Wendy’s Wonderful Kids (WWK) Recruiter

 - Performs other related duties as may be required.

-- Bachelor’s Degree in Social Work or a related Human Service field.
+- Ideal candidates will possess a bachelor’s degree in Social Work or Human Services field.

 - Understanding and working knowledge of the field of human service with a special emphasis on foster care children.